Nilkh/command-line/README.md

 ## Objectives
 - View files within a directory.
-- Create a directory (folder) in which to store a project.
+- Create a directory (folder) to store a project.
 - Create subdirectories to organize a project.
-- Create files to contain project information.
+- Create files to hold project information.
 - Edit and delete files.
 - Navigate within a project.
 - Get help from user manuals.

-## Intro to the Bash terminal
+## Introduction to the Bash Terminal
 What is a Bash terminal?
-Bash is a wrapper and a command language that helps us interact with our terminal.
-Our terminal is a way we can interact with our computer.
+It is a tool that allows us to interact with our computer using commands.
+Normally, we interact with our computer through a program's interface, such as a file explorer application.
+However, the terminal provides an alternative way to interact with our computer.

-Normally we interact with our computer through a programs interface.
-Open your file explorer application.
-Note the files you see there.
+To open your file explorer application, you can click on its icon.
+Take note of the files you see there.

-Note: New windows don't open to the Home directory by default for Mac users.
-In order to find this directory, click on Go and then Home at the top left of the computer screen.
+Note: On Mac, new windows don't open to the Home directory by default.
+To find this directory, click on "Go" and then "Home" at the top left of the computer screen.

-## Explore the Home Directory
+## Exploring the Home Directory

-Open your terminal and notice that by default you start in your Home directory.
-We can inspect the files that are currently in this directory by using the command ls command (mnemonic: "list").
-If you compare the files and directories listed here they will be the same as the ones in the file explorer application.
+When you open your terminal, you will notice that you start in your Home directory by default.
+You can see the files in this directory by using the `ls` command (mnemonic: "list").
+The files and directories listed in the terminal will be the same as the ones in the file explorer application.

-So we can see that the terminal is just a new way of interacting with our computer.
+So, the terminal provides an alternative way to interact with our computer.

 ## User Manuals
-There are commands that we can use inside the terminal that allows us to interact with the terminal.
-Luckily the terminal comes with a manual that we can use in order to find out how to use a command.
+The terminal offers commands that allow us to interact with it.
+Fortunately, the terminal also comes with a manual that provides information about these commands.

-To use the manual you use the commands man followed by the name of the command you want to know more about.
-Let's dive into putting this into practice.
+To access the manual, use the `man` command followed by the name of the command you want to learn more about.
+Let's see how this works.

-Inside of your terminal:
+Inside your terminal, type the following command:

 `man rm`

-You should receive the following back:
+You will receive the following information:

 ```sh
 NAME
      rm, unlink -- remove directory entries